TVW Design Gym - Service Design for Social Impact

 Your Host

 Peter Durand is an artist, educator, and graphic facilitator in Houston, Texas (USA).
 He was born in the highlands of Kenya but grew up near the Appalachian Mountains in the eastern United States.
-He studied painting, illustration, and printmaking at Washington University in St. Louis, the Cité des Arts in Paris, and the Academy of Fine Arts in Krakow, Poland.
+He studied painting, illustration, and printmaking at Washington University in St. Louis, the Cité des Arts in Paris, and the Academy of Fine Arts in Kraków, Poland.
 He worked his first DesignShop® in 1996, founded Alphachimp in 1998, and has been involved in growing the practice of graphic recording and facilitation ever since.

 Previous

-When Things Go Off The Rails
+TVW Design Gym: When Things Go Off The Rails

 Next

-Designing Personas
+Design Gym: Designing Personas